• Skip to primary navigation

 Here is a visual overview of the ingredients in the recipe.
 Scroll down to the printable recipe card at the bottom of this post for quantities!

-ingredients for cranberry orange bread with text labels
+overhead view of ingredients to make cranberry orange bread with text labels

 Ingredients for Cranberry Orange Bread: Flour, sugar, milk, oil (or melted butter), orange juice, orange zest, cranberries, extra flour and sugar for the cranberries, baking powder, salt, vanilla and an egg.
 Not pictured: Icing sugar and extra orange juice for the optional glaze.